askmike/gekko/docs/strategies/creating_a_strategy.md

 ### log function

-The log function is executed when the `debug` flag is on in the config, you can use this to log some numbers you've calculated which will make it easier to troubleshoot why your method acted the way it did.
+The log function is executed when the `debug` flag is on in the config, you can use this to log some numbers you've calculated which will make it easier to troubleshoot why your strategy acted the way it did.

 ### check function

-The check function is executed after the required history period is over: Most methods can't start right away but need a number of candles before they can start giving advice (like when you want to calculate averages).
+The check function is executed after the required history period is over: Most strategies can't start right away but need a number of candles before they can start giving advice (like when you want to calculate averages).
 The default required history is 0.
 You can set it like so in your init function:

     this.requiredHistory = 5; // require 5 candles before giving advice